paylike/descriptor/README.md

 ## Where is it used?

-A descriptor is used in the following places:
+A descriptor is set in the following places:

-1. On your merchant account as a default for all transactions
+1. On your merchant account
 2. On a transaction for the reservation
 3. On each capture of a transaction